mikeczech/cs294-dqn-atari/README.md

 ```bash
 ./go tensorboard
 ```
-Then visit the displayed URL pointing to a locally running [Tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) server which provides a nice graph with the relationship between the number of training steps and the strength of the neural network in playing the game.
+Then visit the displayed URL which points to a local [Tensorboard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) server which provides a nice graph showing the relationship between the number of training steps and the strength of the neural network in playing the game.

-## Load a Pretrained Model
+## Loading a Pretrained Network

 To load a pretrained model, run
 ```bash